Premiere logo icon

 4. Click Import.
 It will take a few seconds to load all of the media.
 You should see a dialog box showing you the progress of your import.

-5. Project pane with imported media folders
+5. Project panel with imported media folders in list view

 6. To open a folder, double-click on the folder, and it will open in a different window.

-Previewing Imported Media
+Previewing Media

-Each clip will have the title of the file in the bottom left corner and the duration of the clip in the bottom right corner.
+Within Icon View, each clip will have the title of the file in the bottom left corner and the duration of the clip in the bottom right corner.

-Project Pane showing imported media files
+Project Panel showing imported media files

 Close up on an imported media file showing where to scrub over to preview clip

 You can preview your clips by scrubbing over them with your cursor.
-When you click on a clip in the Project Pane to select it, you will notice a blue bar with a gray slider appear at the bottom of the clip image.
+When you click on a clip in the Project Panel to select it, you will notice a blue bar with a gray slider appear at the bottom of the clip image.
 Clicking on the gray slider and dragging it across the clip allows you to preview your clip and quickly see what footage your clip contains.

 Image of slider used to control preview size of media files